Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 ## Laravel Reverb Integration

 The application uses Laravel Reverb for real-time print job notifications.
-It listens for "PrintJobCreated" events on the "FluxErp.Models.PrintJobs" channel.
+It listens for "PrintJobCreated" events on the appropriate channel.

 The WebSocket connection automatically reconnects if it fails, with a configurable delay between reconnection attempts.